cloudfoundation-community/cloudfoundation.org/docs/maturity-model/cost-management/chargeback-via-consumption-cost-allocation.md

 Pay-per-use is an essential cornerstone of the cloud computing paradigm.
 It helps balance the freedom to allocate resources dynamically and at any time with an incentive mechanism for consumers to only allocate resources they actually need.

-## Why you should implement chargeback via consumption cost allocation
+## Why You Should Implement Chargeback via Consumption Cost Allocation

 Traditionally, many organizations tried to leverage simplified cost allocations for IT infrastructure.
 These simplified models typically pool IT infrastructure cost and then distribute it between consumers on a pooling factor basis.
 Many organizations break down this split on a business unit or division level only, making it difficult to track the individual resource consumption of an IT system.